M1XZG/discord-bot-for-fun/README.md

   Enable or disable token usage debugging.
 When enabled, the bot will report how many tokens were used for the prompt and reply after each ChatGPT-based command.

 - `!showconfig`
-  Show the entire contents of the `config.json` file as a code block or in a thread if it's too long.
+  Show the current configuration options (excluding comments) from `myconfig.json` as a code block or in a thread if it's too long.

 **Warning:**
 Increasing max_tokens will result in longer responses and higher OpenAI API usage/costs.
 Use with care!